- Sleep Products

 Another 2013 survey of over 4,000 individuals assessed how socioeconomic factors affected individual sleep issues, such as snoring or difficulty falling asleep.
 Key findings included:

 The CDC looked at how poverty affected sleep.
 When defining “poverty status,” the CDC looks at where your income lies in relation to the federal poverty threshold.
 At the time of the survey, the federal poverty threshold was $11,670 for a single-individual household and $23,850 for a four-person household.

-As you can see, the likelihood of short sleep increased with greater poverty:
+As you can see, the likelihood of short sleep (sleeping fewer than 7 hours) increased with greater poverty:

 |Poverty Status||Percentage of Respondents Sleeping Less than 7 Hours|